- Rank and Value of Cards

-The game remains more or less the same, but the two pairs of players sit face to face, and each pair plays as a team, like in Bridge.
+The game remains more or less the same, but the two pairs of players sit face to face, and each pair plays as a team.
 Playing proceeds counter-clockwise.

 Each player in turn, starting with the winner of the trick, then draws a card from the undealt pile.
 The winner of the trick then leads to the next one.

 When the undealt cards are used up, the next player draws the Briscola card, and the game continues without drawing until all the cards have been played.